 What kind of nourishment (time, attention, expertise, etc.) will it require?

-What do we intend to have as a result of our efforts?
+What outcomes do we intend to have as a result of our efforts?

-How does it fit in with the larger pattern that we are working to create?
+How does this fit in with the larger pattern that we are working to create/maintain?

-Turning to the south we find ourselves at noon, summer, the element of water and the energy of growth.
+Turning to the south we find ourselves at noon, the Summer Solstice, the element of water, and the energy of growth.
+Now we shift from midwifery to husbandry, which is the application of scientific principles to skillfully manage and cultivate what is in our care.
 Here we’re faced with the question of supporting that which has taken root and is growing on its own.
 We need to shift our focus and consider how to work with this more mature energy.
 The element of water gives us some clues.

 What is flowing here?